dikortis/LetsTalkETC/Episodes/Episode_5.md

-because the transition to proof of stake will allow for a deflationary a monetary policy so it is the necessary step to take in order to bring areum in line with otherwise you just have quantitative easing on the blockchain I don't see the any point in doing that if you agree with the vision of satoshi nakamoto that this is this is a way of providing value that fiat currency cannot do because those who are in authority to print up money in fiat currency they can't resist yeah they cranked up too much so if their imprints up too much as well the way that they are going to solve this problem is
+because the transition to proof of stake will allow for a deflationary a monetary policy so it is the necessary step to take in order to bring ethereum in line with otherwise you just have quantitative easing on the blockchain I don't see the any point in doing that if you agree with the vision of satoshi nakamoto that this is a way of providing value that fiat currency cannot do because those who are in authority to print up money in fiat currency they can't resist they cranked up too much so if their imprints up too much as well the way that they are going to solve this problem is